NikolasEnt/NikolasEnt.github.io/_posts/2024-02-12-Extrinsic-camera-parameters-initialization.md

 * **Computational Demand**: Homography-based methods can be computationally lighter for initial parameter estimation, but require further processing and refinement to achieve comparable accuracy.
 Numerical stability issues can arise, especially with noisy data for the homography-based calibration method.

-It is worth mentioning, that the results of extrinsic parameters estimations with the homography-based approach can be refined using an additional steps, such as application of openCV [solvePnPRefineLM](https://docs.opencv.org/4.x/d9/d0c/group__calib3d.html#ga650ba4d286a96d992f82c3e6dfa525fa) algorithm, which uses the available points to refine the camera pose.
+It is worth mentioning that the results of extrinsic parameters estimations with the homography-based approach can be refined using an additional steps, such as application of OpenCV [solvePnPRefineLM](https://docs.opencv.org/4.x/d9/d0c/group__calib3d.html#ga650ba4d286a96d992f82c3e6dfa525fa) algorithm, which uses the available points to refine the camera pose.
 An example code implementing the approach is available [here](https://github.com/NikolasEnt/soccernet-calibration-sportlight/blob/9ac3ad2adc2458af9af331ea82e1a0e8097c7e38/baseline/camera.py#L105).

 ## Comparison on SoccerNet Camera Calibration dataset